silverweed/xmlrb/README.md

 I wrote this quite in a hurry, so it's not very nice and it probably needs some reorganization, but it's working.
 Kinda.
 I'll eventually document the `Node` class better.

+## Requires
+At least Ruby 1.9.
+I tested it with Ruby 2.x, but it *should* work with 1.9 too.
+It certainly doesn't work with 1.8.x.